ray-ang/open-nis-nursing-kardex/README.md

 ### Description

-A WordPress-based electronic patient care summary, or electronic nursing kardex.
+A WordPress-based electronic patient care summary, or electronic nurse kardex.
 To conform with regulatory requirements, the plugin uses BasicPHP Class Library (https://github.com/ray-ang/basicphp) to maintain confidentiality (Advanced Encryption Standard - AES) and integrity (Keyed-Hash Message Authentication Code - HMAC) of data.

 The plugin automatically creates a "Nurse" role upon activation, and removes the role upon deactivation.
 Provide the user with the "Nurse" role so he/she can access the electronic kardex.

-### BasicPHP Encryption Middleware
+### Define 'KARDEX_PASS' in wp-config.php

-Activate BasicPHP Encryption middleware in the WordPress configuration file (wp-config.php), and provide pass phrase.
+Define constant 'KARDEX_PASS' in the WordPress configuration file (wp-config.php), and provide pass phrase.
 Example can be found below.

-Basic::encryption('SecretPassPhrase123'); // BasicPHP Encryption middleware
+define('KARDEX_PASS', 'SecretPassPhrase123'); // Open-NIS Encryption and HMAC key

 ### Shortcodes

-[open-nis-add-patient]<br/>
+[open-nis-add-room]<br/>
 Add Patient page

-[open-nis-search-patient]<br/>
+[open-nis-search-room]<br/>
 Search Patient page